John Hancock: Liberty affair

-One month later, while the 50-gun ship of the line HMS Romney was in port, one of the tidesmen changed his story: he claimed that he had been forcibly held on Liberty while it had been illegally unloaded.
+One month later, while the HMS Romney was in port, one of the tidesmen changed his story: he claimed that he had been forcibly held on Liberty while it had been illegally unloaded.
 On June 10, customs officials seized Liberty.
-Bostonians were already angry because Romneys captain, John Corner, had been impressing local sailors, which arguably violated a parliamentary act regarding colonial impressment.
+Bostonians were already angry because Romneys captain, John Corner, had been impressing local sailors, which arguably violated an act of Parliament, the Trade to America Act 1707 (6 Ann. c.
+64), which prohibited colonial impressment.
 A riot broke out when officials began to tow Liberty out to Romney, which was also an arguable violation of existing legislation.
-The confrontation escalated when sailors and marines coming ashore to seize Liberty were mistaken for a press gang.
-After the riot, customs officials relocated to Romney and then to Castle William (an island fort in the harbor), claiming that they were unsafe in town.
-Whigs insisted that the customs officials were exaggerating the danger so that London would send troops to Boston.
+The confrontation escalated when a contingent of sailors and marines from Romney coming ashore to tow Liberty were mistaken for a press gang.
+Following the riot, the customs officials relocated to Romney and then to Castle William, claiming that they were unsafe in town.
+Local Patriots insisted that the customs officials were exaggerating the danger so that London would send troops to Boston.

-British officials filed two lawsuits stemming from Liberty incident: an in rem suit against the ship and an in personam suit against Hancock.
-Royal officials as well as Hancock's accuser stood to gain financially since, as was the custom, any penalties assessed by the court would be awarded to the governor, the informer, and the Crown, each getting a third.
+Crown officials filed two lawsuits stemming from Liberty incident: an in rem suit against the ship and an in personam suit against Hancock.
+Officials as well as Hancock's accuser stood to gain financially since, as was the custom, any penalties assessed by the court would be awarded to the governor, the informer, and the Crown, each getting a third.
 The first suit, filed on June 22, 1768, resulted in the confiscation of Liberty in August.
 Customs officials then used the ship to enforce trade regulations until it was burned by angry colonists in Rhode Island the following year.

 The second trial began in October 1768, when charges were filed against Hancock and five others for allegedly unloading 100 pipes of wine from Liberty without paying the duties.
 If convicted, the defendants would have had to pay a penalty of triple the value of the wine, which came to £9,000.
 With John Adams serving as his lawyer, Hancock was prosecuted in a highly publicized trial by a vice admiralty court, which had no jury and was not required to allow the defense to cross-examine the witnesses.
 After dragging out for nearly five months, the proceedings against Hancock were dropped without explanation.